Difference Between Project Manager and Program Manager

 Main Differences Between Project Manager and Program Manager

-1. Project managers tend to focus mainly on work coordination, whereas program managers tend to focus on program strategy.
+1. Project managers focus mainly on work coordination, whereas program managers focus on program strategy.

 2. Project managers work for a short-term duration, whereas program managers work long-term.